New Jersey Mesothelioma Lawyer

 Schools built before 1980 often contain asbestos.
 Data compiled by the New Jersey Department of Health from 2008 to 2017 found damaged asbestos in 50 percent of the schools studied, with dangerous fibers released in 27 percent.
 According to the report, New Jersey schools were in “serious noncompliance” with federal regulations issued under the federal Asbestos Hazard Emergency Response Act.

-Companies That Exposed NJ Workers to Asbestos
+Which Companies Exposed NJ Workers to Asbestos?

 The list of companies and worksites known to have exposed workers to asbestos in New Jersey is vast and includes the following: